mozilla-releng/scriptworker/docs/cot_testing.rst

 -  Find a scriptworker task on
    `treeherder <https://treeherder.mozilla.org>`__ to test.

--  Click it, click 'inspect task' in the lower left corner
+-  Click it, click 'inspect task' in the lower left corner.

 -  The taskId will be in a field near the top of the page.